remisansfamine/rmlg-fps/annexes/ReadMe.md

 * The game engine has a Benchmarking option to benchmark the load of a scene automatically

 # Benchmark
-For a scene using 230Mo of resources: 13 different models, 81 different textures and 36 materials.
+For a scene using 221 Mo of resources: 13 different models, 81 different textures and 36 materials.
 The engine can load in:

 In Release